Freddie Woodman: Loan to Bournemouth

-On 31 January 2022, Woodman joined EFL Championship club AFC Bournemouth on loan for the remainder of the 2021–22 season.
+On 31 January 2022, Woodman joined EFL Championship club Bournemouth on loan for the remainder of the 2021–22 season.

-Transfer to Preston North End
+Preston North End

 On 21 June 2022, EFL Championship club Preston North End announced the signing of Woodman on a three-year deal for an undisclosed fee.

 He won the Preston North End Player of the Year Award in his first season.